tquester/ZXBasicCompiler/README.md

  | QBasic commands running | In planning |
  | Documentation | In progress |
  | English | In planning |

+Stil Missing:
+* String compare
+* Unary operator.
+You can not write LET a = -5, you must write LET a = 0-5 or LET a = 0.0-5.0 for float
+* Test
+* QBasic-Functions

+Planned:
+* BASIC Editor with labels and optional line numbers.
+It will create a BASIC program with line numbers which run in the BASIC interpreter
+*

 <b>7.5.2025: An update will be made today</b>